Can supervise: YES

-Reyna Zeballos, JL, Hanham, J & Meier, P 2018, 'Theoretical Considerations to Design Learner-Generated Digital Media (LGDM) Assignments in Higher Education.', INTED2018 Proceedings, International Technology, Education and Development Conference, INTED, Valencia (Spain), pp. 1285-1292.View/Download from: UTS OPUS or Publisher's site
+Reyna Zeballos, JL, Hanham, J & Meier, P 2018, 'Theoretical Considerations to Design Learner-Generated Digital Media (LGDM) Assignments in Higher Education.', INTED2018 Proceedings, International Technology, Education and Development Conference, INTED, Valencia (Spain), pp. 1285-1292.View/Download from: Publisher's site

 Digital media as a pedagogical vehicle of learning is becoming common in tertiary educational settings.
 Students are becoming co-creator rather than passive consumers of content.
 Most of the research in the field Learner-Generated Digital Media (LGDM) focus on learning course content and neglect the importance of effective communication in the digital space.
 Students outside media and design courses are not trained on how to create digital media.
 This paper discusses four different frameworks to use digital media with a dual purpose: learning the subject content and upskill students in the development of digital media literacies.